 Animal Husbandry Supervisor | Animal husbandry supervisor supervises all the activities of the animals directly, trains the workers and monitors.
 Also manages the activities of the farm, observes the signals of injury and illness, etc. | INR 1,00,000 – 2,40,000 |

-The Diploma in Animal Husbandry program offers diverse career opportunities for jobs and higher studies.
+The Diploma in Animal Husbandry course offers diverse career opportunities for jobs and higher studies.

 The course places a strong emphasis on sustainable agriculture methods and animal welfare.
 The course opens the door for various well-reputed jobs in the agriculture sector, including farm management, livestock farming, and animal health care.